ddieruf/dotnet-pipelines/README.md

 Some features and additions I am working on:
 - Windows workers in the pipeline
-- Save artifact to TFS instead of Artifactory
 - Powershell version of all script tasks
 - Additional task to do security scan using [Checkmarx](https://www.checkmarx.com/)